What is CRO? How Does It Help Grow Your Online Revenue?

 The conversion rate is calculated this way:

-The number of visitors to your site or page divided by the number of people who fulfill the desired call to action during a given period x100.
+The number of site visitors to your site or page divided by the number of people who fulfill the desired call to action during a given period x100.

 This metric doesn’t paint the whole picture, but it does give you a good idea of the effectiveness of your site.